liamreilly01/Sweng-Group-20/README.md

 Line 160: inserted most probable keyword to "how can i get help with this site?" and "How do I search for a word containing a fada?" as yake yielded no key phrases with length > 1

 Line 46: "How will I know if a piece of legislation has been amended?" - should we manually add "changed" to keywords? more casual and less specific compared to "altered"

+## Definitions

+Synset - Set of words that are semantically equivalent (very similar to synonyms).
+Lemma - the basic form of a word, for example the lemma of "breaking" and "broke" is 'break'.